-Polycystic ovary syndrome (PCOS) is a syndrome—a group of symptoms—that affects the function of ovaries and ovulation, and impacts someone’s physical and mental health.
+Polycystic ovary syndrome (PCOS) is a group of symptoms that affects the function of ovaries and ovulation.
+It also impacts someone’s physical and mental health.

 PCOS presents itself through 3 main features: irregular periods, a higher level of androgens, and polycystic ovaries.
-In order to be diagnosed with PCOS, you need to have at least 2 of these features, and not everyone with PCOS will have all 3.
+In order to be diagnosed with PCOS, you need to have at least 2 of these features (not everyone with PCOS will have all 3).

-Despite the name, you don’t actually have cysts on your ovaries if you have PCOS.
-The “cysts” in polycystic ovaries aren’t always present in women and AFAB individuals with PCOS, and when they are, they’re not like the cysts you’d get in other parts of your body.
+Despite the name, cysts in polycystic ovaries aren’t always present in women and AFAB individuals with PCOS.
+When they are present, they’re not like the cysts you’d get in other parts of your body.
 Rather, they’re follicles that never matured and contain an underdeveloped egg.